tansaox2008123/GRAPE-LM/README.md

 * `test_file`: Path to save the generated RNA sequences
 * `batch_size`: Number of sequences to batch_size
 * `--k <float>`: The regulatory factor for pseudo activity calculation needs to be optimized based on different target data.
 For RBD, 0.001 is recommended, while for CD3ε and c-Myc, 0.01 is recommended.
+* `--weight <float>`: Weight of activity loss relative to sequence loss.
+For RBD, 0.85 is recommended, while for CD3ε and c-Myc, 0.5 is recommended.
 ---

 Generate RNA aptamers with other language models should follow this code